Volcano plot (statistics)

 In statistics, a volcano plot is a type of scatter-plot that is used to quickly identify changes in large data sets composed of replicate data.
 It plots significance versus fold-change on the y and x axes, respectively.
 These plots are increasingly common in omic experiments such as genomics, proteomics, and metabolomics where one often has a list of many thousands of replicate data points between two conditions and one wishes to quickly identify the most meaningful changes.
 A volcano plot combines a measure of statistical significance from a statistical test (e.g., a p value from an ANOVA model) with the magnitude of the change, enabling quick visual identification of those data-points (genes, etc.) that display large magnitude changes that are also statistically significant.

-A volcano plot is constructed by plotting the negative logarithm of the p value on the y axis (usually base 10).
-This results in data points with low p values (highly significant) appearing toward the top of the plot.
-The x axis is the logarithm of the fold change between the two conditions.
-The logarithm of the fold change is used so that changes in both directions appear equidistant from the center.
-Plotting points in this way results in two regions of interest in the plot: those points that are found toward the top of the plot that are far to either the left- or right-hand sides.
-These represent values that display large magnitude fold changes (hence being left or right of center) as well as high statistical significance (hence being toward the top).
+A volcano plot is a sophisticated data visualization tool used in statistical and genomic analyses to illustrate the relationship between the magnitude of change and statistical significance.
+It is constructed by plotting the negative logarithm (base 10) of the p-value on the y-axis, ensuring that data points with lower p-values—indicative of higher statistical significance—are positioned toward the top of the plot.
+The x-axis represents the logarithm of the fold change between two conditions, allowing for a symmetric representation of both upregulated and downregulated changes relative to the center.
+This transformation ensures that equivalent deviations in either direction are equidistant from the origin, facilitating intuitive interpretation.

+The plot inherently highlights two critical regions of interest: data points that reside in the upper extremes of the graph while being significantly displaced to the left or right.
+These points correspond to variables that exhibit both substantial fold changes (magnitude of effect) and exceptional statistical significance, making them prime candidates for further investigation in differential analyses.
+The volcano plot, therefore, serves as a powerful means of identifying key biomarkers, differentially expressed genes, or other significant entities within complex datasets.

 Additional information can be added by coloring the points according to a third dimension of data (such as signal intensity), but this is not uniformly employed.
 Volcano plots are also used to graphically display a significance analysis of microarrays (SAM) gene selection criterion, an example of regularization.